How to visit Roman Forum and skip the line ? (Updated)

 Booking a guided tour is also a good way to skip the line, as your tour guide will lead you straight through any queues and into the attractions.

-When is the best time to visit the Roman Forum ?
+Roman Forum Hours – When is best time to visit ?

 What you need to know before visiting the Roman Forum ?